 - All previous configuration settings are lost (cleared or reset to defaults) except for the SA, AA and CA accounts created when enabling FIPS-CC mode. - All network interfaces are down by default. - The get system status CLI command display includes "FIPS-CC mode: enable". - Memory logging is enabled by default (including traffic logs). - Reaching 95% of the memory log storage capacity results in the FortiGate module entering a CC Error mode that shuts down all of the interfaces until the administrator intervenes.
-See "CC Error Mode" on page 35. - Failure of a self-test results in the FortiGate module entering a FIPS Error mode that halts the module until the administrator intervenes.
-See "FIPS Error Mode" on page 34. - Anomaly detection and protection is applied to traffic addressed to the FortiGate module. - TFTP communication is not permitted. - SNMP services are disabled. - Remote access clients must meet security requirements.
-See "Remote access requirements" on page 33. - All administrators must accept a disclaimer statement at logon.
+See "CC Error Mode" on page 30. - Failure of a self-test results in the FortiGate module entering a FIPS Error mode that halts the module until the administrator intervenes.
+See "FIPS Error Mode" on page 29. - Anomaly detection and protection is applied to traffic addressed to the FortiGate module. - TFTP communication is not permitted.
+It is not secure.
+In non-FIPS-CC operation this can be used for remote configuration backup. - SNMP services are disabled. - Remote access clients must meet security requirements.
+See "Remote access requirements" on page 28. - All administrators must accept a disclaimer statement at logon.
 This disclaimer is configured in the Post Login replacement message. - The FortiGate module performs self-tests at startup.
 Also, the administrator can run some self-tests at any time.
 If any of these tests fail, the module goes into error mode and shuts down.

-- · There is an alarm capability. - The DES and MD5 algorithms are not available for VPN configurations. - Use of the AES or Triple-DES algorithms is enforced for IPSec and SSL VPN configurations. - The use of TLS is enforced for remote administration over HTTPS. - Support for large Diffie-Hellman groups 14 through 18 is added to IPSec VPN configurations and group 15 is the default.
+- There is an alarm capability. - The DES and MD5 algorithms are not available for VPN configurations. - Use of the AES or Triple-DES algorithms is enforced for IPSec and SSL VPN configurations. - The use of TLS is enforced for remote administration over HTTPS. - Support for large Diffie-Hellman groups 14 through 18 is added to IPSec VPN configurations and group 15 is the default.
 DH groups 15 through 18 use 3072 to 8192-bit keys. - ANSI X9.31 RSA signature is an optional authentication method for IPSec VPNs.
-This method is supported only on FortiGate modules in FIPS-CC mode. - When configuring passwords, the FortiGate module requires you to enter the password a second time as confirmation. - Blocking of spoofed TCP RST packets is enabled by default. - On a CLI session, when an administrator logs out or the session times out, the FortiGate module sends 100 carriage return characters to clear the screen.
+This method is supported only on FortiGate module in FIPS-CC mode. - When configuring passwords, the FortiGate module requires you to enter the password a second time as confirmation. - Blocking of spoofed TCP RST packets is enabled by default. - On a CLI session, when an administrator logs out or the session times out, the FortiGate module sends 100 carriage return characters to clear the screen.